-For Collaborative Proposals Only: Each collaborating institution must submit an identical common narrative.
-Collaborative proposals will necessarily be longer than single-institution proposals.
-The common narrative may exceed the page limit described for the research narrative by 50%; i.e., if the page limit is 12 pages, a collaboration is subject to a limit of 18 pages.
-The common narrative must identify which tasks and activities will be performed by which of the collaborating institutions in every budget period of the proposed project.
-The budget and the budget justification-which are unique to each collaborating institution-may refer to parts of the common narrative to further identify each collaborating institution's activities in the joint project.
-There should be no ambiguity about each institution's role and participation in the collaborative group.
+For Collaborative Applications Only: Each institution in a multi-institutional team submitting collaborative applications must submit an identical common narrative.
+The common narrative must identify which tasks and activities will be performed by which of the institutions in every budget period of the proposed project.
+The budget and the budget justification-which are unique to each institution-may refer to parts of the common narrative to further identify each institution's activities in the joint project.
+There should be no ambiguity about each institution's role and participation in the team.

-SC will use the multiple applications associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
-It is very important that every application in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.
+SC will use the multiple applications associated with a multi-institutional team to create one consolidated document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
+It is very important that every application in the team be identical (including the title) with the exception of the budget and budget justification pages.